In addition to researching and writing little-known naval history, I

 Naval History: “First Shiloh,” “A Novel Naval Scout,” “The Great Navy Cattle Drive,” “Raid on Pitch Landing,” “The Innovative, Mysterious Alligator.”

-Journal of the Company of Military Historians: “Researching a Ship’s Medicine Chest” (with L. Veit) and “Lewis Horton, USN, MoH.”
+Journal of the Company of Military Historians: “Researching a Ship’s Medicine Chest” (with L. Veit), “Lewis Horton, USN, MoH,” "The Great Navy Cattle Drive," and "Engagement at Deloges Bluff."

 Return to the main page